abinit/abinit/doc/tutorial/eph4zpr.md

 ![](eph4zpr_assets/mgo_phbands_asr.png)

+!!! important

-This clearly indicates that the breaking of the acoustic sum-rule is not negligible.
+    This clearly indicates that the breaking of the acoustic sum-rule is not negligible and is somehow hidden by [[asr]].
-The breaking is mainly due the too low cutoff energy employed.
+    The breaking is mainly due the too low cutoff energy employed in our calculations.
-In real life, we should repeat the DFTP calculation with a larger [[ecut]] and possible a denser $\qq$-mesh but
+    In real life, we should stop her and repeat the DFPT calculation with a larger [[ecut]] and possibly a denser $\qq$-mesh but since the goal of this lesson is to teach you how to run ZPR calculations, we ignore this serious problem with the acoustic modes and continue with the other examples.

+    ```text
+    abiview.py ddb_dipdip MgO_eph_zpr/flow_zpr_mgo/w1//outdata/out_DDB
+    ```

+## How to merge partial POT files with mrgdv

 Now we can merge the DFPT potential with the *mrgdv* tool using the command.